Wondering whether signing up to Swagbucks is a reliable way to make a bit of extra cash? This Swagbucks review will tell you all you need to know.

 By completing six items on a list and you can earn one to four SBs.
 If you complete eight, you get 10 SBs.

 These “gamification” features don’t offer great rewards for the effort, so I wouldn’t personally waste time on them.
-However, for some users, all those extra SBs add up.
+However, some users might think the fact it all adds up makes it worthwhile…

 In the “Rewards” section, you find a list of retailers where you can cash our gift vouchers for as little as just 450SBs.
-(Here in the UK, that gets you a £3 ($4) Amazon gift card).
+(Here, that gets you a £3 ($4) Amazon gift card).
 To get more from your Swagbucks total, it’s better to keep accumulating.
 The more you have, the better the reward value.

 You simply click through on the reward you want to purchase and press “Redeem.”
 The delivery process is different for each reward and can take up to 10 days, so it is worth checking the terms and conditions before choosing which voucher you want.